Front Mission: Gun Hazard

-is a side-scrolling shooter RPG video game developed by Omiya Soft and published by Squaresoft, and was released in Japan on February 23, 1996 for the Super Famicom game console.
-The game is the second entry in the Front Mission series.
-Unlike most other Front Mission entries in the series, Gun Hazard doesn't follow a turn-based strategy gameplay style, but rather is a side-scrolling shooter with RPG elements.
+is a 1996 side-scrolling shooter game developed by Omiya Soft and published by Squaresoft for the Super Famicom.
+It was released only in Japan on February 23.
+Gun Hazard is the second entry in the Front Mission series and is a side-scrolling shooter with role-playing game elements.
+The game received an English language fan translation in 2004.

 Gameplay

-Gun Hazard is the first action RPG of the Front Mission series, and it is similar to Metal Warriors and Assault Suit Valken.
 As a side-scrolling shooter spin-off, the gameplay of Gun Hazard differs from the tactical role-playing game entries of the numbered Front Mission titles.
 Rather than being played out on a grid-based map and using a turn-based structure, battles takes place in real-time on scrolling 2D maps akin to Assault Suits Valken (titled Cybernator outside of Japan), a game which shared several key development staff with Gun Hazard.
 The player controls one character who pilots a bipedal mech known as a wanzer.

 Game progression in Gun Hazard is done in linear manner: watch cut-scene events, complete missions, set up wanzers and vehicles during intermissions, and sortie for the next mission.
 The player travels to locations on a point-and-click world map.

 In Gun Hazard, the player can leave the mech and explore.

-A unique feature of Gun Hazard is its usage-based progression system.
+Another feature of Gun Hazard is its usage-based progression system.
 The usefulness of parts and weapons increases with prolonged usage; the more they are used in missions, the more effective they become.